talmosko/thoughts/demo.md

 ---

 # configuration
-> For our node js server, we'll use common js, so we need to remove type-module from the package json
+> Our server Node.js project is using the CommonJS module system.
+So we have to remove the "type": "module" entry from the package.json file that was created by Vite.

 1. `package.json` remove `type`: `module` -  For our node js server, we'll use common js, so we need to remove type-module from the package json***